Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2026_06_26-rsehpcatisc.md

 RSEHPC@ISC26 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.

-The deadline for submissions is March 13, 2026.
+The deadline for submissions is March 23, 2026 (Deadline extended).

 ### Organising committee:
 {: #orga}